 Taking the Metro between Athens Airport and Piraeus Port

 Though it’s one of the cheaper options, taking the metro between Athens airport and Piraeus port is not recommended; metro trains are crowded and uncomfortable, and the journey entails a transfer at hectic Monastiraki station.
 Bus, suburban train, car service, or taxi are better options.

 - A metro ticket between the airport and Port cost 10€.
 Children under 6 are free.

-- The metro runs from 5:30am until about midnight.
+- The metro runs every 30 minutes from 5:30am until about midnight.
 (Metro timetable)

 - To get to Piraeus port from the Athens airport on metro, take the blue line/#3 to Monastiraki station, where you will transfer onto the green line/#1 to Piraeus.
 To get from Piraeus to the airport, do the reverse.

 - The metro station at Athens airport is only a 10-15 minute walk from the arrival gate, outside of the airport itself.
 Follow the signs up one level to the main station area to buy your tickets, then go down the escalators to track level to board the train.